Complete Day 5 Results from USTA/ITA Mountain Region Championships.

 Now the third-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.

 A veteran of the elite tennis world of the Southeastern Conference, Cory was named to lead the UNLV women's program on Aug.
 17, 1999.
-In the ensuing 13 seasons, Cory has firmly entrenched his team in the national rankings and himself as one of the top coaches in all the West, leading the Lady Rebels to an impressive 73-17 league mark that represents more wins than anyone else in the MW.
-That record does not even include a sparkling 23-10 record in the conference's annual postseason tournament, an event UNLV has either won or finished as runner-up six out of 13 times.
+During the ensuing 14 seasons, Cory has firmly entrenched his team in the national rankings and himself as one of the top coaches in all the West, leading the Lady Rebels to an impressive 79-19 league mark that represents more wins than anyone else in the MW.
+That record does not even include a sparkling 26-10 record in the conference's annual postseason tournament, an event UNLV has either won or finished as runner-up half the time.

-Named the USTPA Intermountain College Coach of the Year in 2011 as well as the ITA Mountain Regional Coach of the Year for the second time, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.
+A three-time ITA Regional Coach of the Year, two-time conference Coach of the Year and 2011 USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.

 At 22-5, the 2010 Lady Rebels posted the most wins for the school since 1990, while their regular-season winning percentage of .870 was a program record.
 That team upset No. 25 VCU in the first round of the NCAA event to help the Lady Rebels finish ranked 30th after rising as high as 23rd during the spring.